 2023 – today

-While the historic emblem still maintains its instant recognition, keen observers will notice a few subtle changes that add a contemporary flair to the timeless design.
+While the historic emblem maintains its instant recognition, keen observers will notice a few subtle changes that add a contemporary flair to the timeless design.

 Font and Colors